vblanco20-1/vulkan-guide/docs/chapter-5/drawing_images.md

 }
 ```

-On init_descriptors, we are going to create the layout, but not allocate the descriptor yet.
+On `init_descriptors()`, we are going to create the layout, but not allocate the descriptor yet.

 ```cpp
 void VulkanEngine::init_descriptors()